valiantCreator/last-checked-in-app/README.md

 # Last Checked In - Project Documentation

-**Version: 4.0 (As of August 11, 2025)**
-**Author: Gemini**
+**Version:** 8.2.0
+**Last Updated:** August 22, 2025
+**Author:** Gemini

 ## 1. Project Overview

 ### 1.1 Purpose & Vision

-"Last Checked In" is a solo Personal Relationship Manager (PRM).
-Its core purpose is to be a private, intentional tool that empowers users to be more consistent and thoughtful in nurturing the personal and professional relationships they value.
-It is designed to combat the passive nature of social media by providing an active tool for connection.
+"Last Checked In" is a Personal Relationship Manager (PRM).
+Its core purpose is to be a private, intentional tool that empowers users to be more consistent and thoughtful in nurturing their personal and professional relationships.
+It provides each user with a secure, private account to manage their connections, combating the passive nature of social media by providing an active tool for connection.

 ### 1.2 Core Problem Solved

 In a busy world, it's easy to lose touch with people we care about.
-Important connections can weaken over time simply due to a lack of contact.
-This application solves that problem by providing a centralized, private dashboard to:
+This application solves that problem by providing a centralized, private dashboard for each user to:

-- Track the last time you connected with a specific person.
+- Track the last time they connected with a specific person.
 - Set custom, flexible reminders for when to check in next.
-- Keep timestamped, editable notes on conversations to remember important details.
+- Keep private, timestamped, and editable notes on conversations to remember important details.
 - Organize contacts with detailed information and a flexible tagging system.
-- Receive proactive push notifications for overdue check-ins.
+- Receive proactive push notifications for their own overdue check-ins.

 ### 1.3 Target User & Philosophy

 The app is designed for individuals seeking a private tool to manage their social and professional connections.
 It operates on a philosophy of intentionality over passive engagement.

-- It is **not** a social network.
-All data is for the user's eyes only.
+- It is **not a social network**.
+All user data is sandboxed and for their eyes only.
-- It is **proactive**, not reactive.
+- It is **proactive, not reactive**.
 The app prompts the user to reach out.
 - It values **quality over quantity**, focusing on deepening existing relationships.

 ---

 ## 2. Feature Breakdown

+### 2.1 User Accounts & Authentication

+The application has been fundamentally re-architected into a full-featured, multi-user platform with a robust and secure account system.

+- **Signup:** Users can create a new, private account using an email and password.
+The signup page UI has been completely refactored with a modern design, a "Confirm Password" field to prevent typos, and a "Show/Hide Password" toggle for improved usability.
+Passwords are never stored in plain text; they are salted and hashed using bcrypt.
+- **Login:** Registered users can log in to access their sandboxed data.
+- **Session Management:** The system uses JSON Web Tokens (JWTs) stored in the browser's localStorage to maintain user sessions across page loads.
+Sessions persist for 7 days.
+- **Data Sandboxing:** The core of the multi-user system.
+A user can only see and interact with the data they have created.
+All data is scoped to their user ID on the backend.
+- **Logout:** A logout button in the header allows users to securely terminate their session, clearing their credentials from the application state and localStorage.

-### 2.1 Core Features (MVP)
+### 2.2 Core Features (Now User-Specific)

 - **Contact Management:** Add, edit, and view contacts with their name and a custom check-in frequency.
 - **Check-in System:** Manually log a "check-in" to reset the reminder timer.
 Contacts who are past their check-in frequency are visually highlighted as "overdue."
-- **Notes System:** Add multiple, timestamped notes for each contact.
+- **Notes System:** Add, edit, and view multiple, timestamped notes for each contact.

-### 2.2 Advanced Features (Implemented)
+### 2.3 Advanced Features (Now User-Specific)

 - **Animated Dark Mode & Persistence:** Replaced the text-based "Toggle Theme" button with a modern, animated sun/moon icon.
-The user's theme preference is now saved to their browser's `localStorage`, so their choice is remembered on future visits.
+The user's theme preference is now saved to their browser's localStorage.
 - **Expanded Contact Details:** Store 'How We Met,' 'Key Facts,' and 'Birthday'.
 - **Tagging System:** A flexible, many-to-many tagging system.
 - **Advanced Filtering & Sorting:** Comprehensive controls to organize the contact list.
 - **Global Search:** A search bar that filters contacts by name or note content.
 - **Archive/Restore System:** Archive contacts instead of permanently deleting them.
-- **Push Notifications:** A daily scheduled job sends a summary push notification for overdue contacts.
+- **Multi-User Push Notifications:** A daily scheduled job on the backend is the single source of truth for notifications.
+It now iterates through each user with registered devices, running an efficient, user-scoped database query to find their specific overdue contacts.
+It sends a single, dynamic summary push notification.
-- **List/Grid View Toggle:** Switch between a single-column list and a multi-column grid layout.
-- **On-Demand Push Notification Testing:** A developer-focused button on each contact card to test the notification pipeline.
+- **Agenda View with Recurring Events:** An Agenda View provides a forward-looking summary of all upcoming check-ins for the next 30 days.
 - **In-App Toast Notifications:** Modern, non-blocking "toast" notifications for all user actions.
-- **Intuitive Date Display:** Snooze dates are reflected as the next check-in, and check-ins due today are labeled "Today".
-- **Custom Snooze Durations:** Allows users to input a custom number of days to snooze a reminder.
+- **Intuitive & Timezone-Safe Date Display:** All date calculations and displays have been refactored to be timezone-safe.
+- **Server-Authoritative Snooze:** The snooze functionality is handled by a robust modal and calculated on the backend.
 - **Refactored Contact Card UI:** A cleaner "summary" view and an expandable "detailed" view for contact cards.
-- **Favorite/Pin Contacts:** Users can pin important contacts.
-A star icon on each contact card toggles the pinned status.
-Pinned contacts appear in a separate "Pinned" section at the top of the main list for easy access.
-This section is temporarily hidden when a search or filter is active.
+- **Favorite/Pin Contacts:** Users can pin important contacts to a separate "Pinned" section at the top of the main list.
-- **Calendar Export (.ics):** Allows users to export their contacts' birthdays and check-in reminders into a universal `.ics` file format, compatible with Google Calendar, Outlook, Apple Calendar, and others.
+- **Calendar Export (.ics):** Allows users to export birthdays and check-in reminders into a universal .ics file.
-- **(NEW) Batch Actions:** Allows users to select multiple contacts to perform bulk operations.
-A contextual toolbar appears at the bottom of the screen with options to Archive, Snooze, or Delete all selected contacts at once.
+- **Batch Actions (Active & Archived):** Allows users to select multiple contacts to perform bulk operations.
+- **Custom Confirmation Modal:** All destructive actions trigger a custom, in-app modal to confirm the user's intent.
-- **(NEW) Backend Security:** The backend API is now protected with rate limiting to prevent spam/abuse and input validation (using Zod schemas) to reject malformed requests, ensuring data integrity and app stability.
+- **Backend Security:** The backend API is protected with rate limiting and input validation.
+- **Responsive Header:** The main application header is now fully responsive, collapsing into a dropdown menu on smaller viewports.
+- **Frontend Architectural Refactor:** The entire frontend has been re-architected to improve scalability and maintainability.

 ---

 ## 3. Technical Architecture

 ### 3.1 Technology Stack

-- **Frontend:** React (Vite), JavaScript (ES6+), Axios, use-debounce, Firebase SDK, react-hot-toast, CSS3 with CSS Variables.
+- **Frontend:** React (Vite), React Router (react-router-dom), JavaScript (ES6+), Axios, use-debounce, date-fns, Firebase SDK, react-hot-toast, CSS3 with **CSS Modules**.
-- **Backend:** Node.js with Express.js, PostgreSQL, node-cron, Firebase Admin SDK, dotenv, express-rate-limit, zod.
+- **Backend:** Node.js, Express.js, PostgreSQL, bcrypt, jsonwebtoken, node-cron, Firebase Admin SDK, dotenv, express-rate-limit, zod.
 - **Deployment:**
-    - **Frontend:** Vercel (as a Progressive Web App)
+  - Frontend: Vercel (as a Progressive Web App)
-    - **Backend:** Render (Web Service)
+  - Backend: Render (Web Service)
-    - **Database:** Render (PostgreSQL)
+  - Database: Render (PostgreSQL)
+- **Development & Tooling:**
+  - IDE: Visual Studio Code with the Prettier extension for automated code formatting.
+  - Version Control: Git, with the repository hosted on GitHub.
+  - Database Management: DBeaver was used as a GUI client to connect to, query, and manage both local and production PostgreSQL databases.

 ### 3.2 Project Structure

-The project is a monorepo organized into two main directories: `frontend` and `backend`.
+The project is a monorepo organized into frontend and backend directories.
+The frontend has been significantly refactored to use CSS Modules and a custom hooks architecture for state management.

 ```
 last-checked-in-app/
 ├── .git/